 ExCBs shall be assessed according to the procedures of Section 1 of this document, which includes a site visit.

+3.2 Assessment procedures outside scope

+ExCBs already accepted as ExCB in the IECEx Certified Equipment Scheme that are seeking appointment for issuing IECEx Ex installation and initial inspection Certification, OUTSIDE the Types of Protection and existing field of their current scope of acceptance as ExCB in the IECEx Certified Equipment Scheme, shall be assessed according to the procedures of Section 1 of this IECEx OD 316-3 Operational Document.

 IECEx Assessment Report Form for IECEx 03-3 ExCB (IECEx Certification Body – Certified Service Facilities Program) – Ex installation and initial inspection